tsawler/goblender-docs/blog.md

 The meta description is a hidden html tag which appears in the `<head>` section of a web page.
 If you wish, you can enter a brief description of your page in this section.
 Search engines will sometimes, but not always, use this section when previewing your page in search results.

-If you set the meta description, save the page, and then view source on your page, somewhere near the top you'll see a tag like this:
+If you set the meta description, save the post, and then view source on your page, somewhere near the top you'll see a tag like this:

 ```html
 <meta name="description" content="The official site for GoBlender, a content management system developed by Verilion Inc.">